-What is Scrapes (Abrasions)?
+What is scrapes (Abrasions)?

 Scrapes (abrasions) are skin wounds that rub or tear off skin.
 Most scrapes are shallow and do not extend far into the skin, but some may remove several layers of skin.
 Usually there is little bleeding from a scrape, but it may ooze pinkish fluid.

-What are some signs and symptoms of Scrapes (Abrasions)?
+What are the symptoms of scrapes (Abrasions)?

 Your injury should need the medical help if you find any of following signs and symptoms:

-- discharge or pus coming from the cut or scrape
+- Discharge or pus coming from the cut or scrape;

-- redness, swelling, or warmth in the affected area
+- Redness, swelling, or warmth in the affected area.

 What should I do?